 Shigeki Matsuo lives in Kyoto Japan.
 At Webrider Co, he is responsible for General Web Marketing Consulting centered around SEO.
-He asserts that product value of many companies is converted into content from their unique perspective.
+He asserts that the product value of many companies is converted into content from their unique perspective.
 This contributes to name recognition, branding, and building relationships to attract customers.
-His book, Silence Series (“Silence Web Writing” and “Silence Web Marketing”), is a best seller, with over 150,000 copies in electronic and print form.
+His book, Silence Series (“Silence Web Writing” and “Silence Web Marketing”), is a best-seller, with over 150,000 copies in electronic and print form.

 This has been a trend that has been seen for two years, EAT is more emphasized, and companies that disseminate information responsibly are more highly evaluated.